 - Communicate the training development plan to all employees.

 - Implement the training.

 It is recommended that this process be conducted on a 12 monthly cycle at a minimum.

 In short, a well constructed skills audit and training needs analysis process will provide a fast and accurate snapshot of workforce training requirements, assist with training vendor selection and budgeting, and ultimately help improve employee retention levels and overall staff satisfaction.

 Why not have a look at PeoplePulse today?

-If you are interested in a demonstration of full featured online survey software offered by a full service provider, please request a demo.
+If you are interested in a demonstration of full featured online survey software that is great for TNA & skills audit surveys, please request a demo.

 Alternatively contact PeoplePulse on ph +61 2 9232 0172 to discuss how we may be able to help you